Mobile launcher platform: Mobile Launcher Platform-1

-Construction of the Mobile Launcher Platform-1 (MLP-1) (formerly called the Mobile Launcher-3 or ML-3) began in 1964 and was completed with the installation of the Launch Umbilical Tower hammerhead crane on 1 March 1965.
+Construction of the Mobile Launcher Platform-1 (MLP-1) (formerly called the Mobile Launcher-3 or ML-3) began in 1964 and was completed with the installation of the Launch Umbilical Tower hammerhead crane on March 1, 1965.
 The swing arms were added at a later date.

 The ML-3 was used for five crewed Apollo launches; Apollo 10, Apollo 13, Apollo 15, Apollo 16 and Apollo 17.

 Following the launch of Apollo 17, the ML-3 was the first of the Mobile Launchers to be converted for use by the Space Shuttle.
 The Launch Umbilical Tower was dismantled and later partially reassembled on LC-39A as that pad's Fixed Service Structure (FSS) and the base of the launch platform was modified to accommodate the locations of engines on the Shuttle.
 The platform was redesignated MLP-1.

 In total, the MLP-1 was used for 52 Shuttle launches between 1981 and 2009.
 It was used for the first Space Shuttle launch, STS-1, in April 1981.
 Following the launch of STS-119 in March 2009, it was transferred to the Constellation program.
 The platform was used only for the Ares I-X and the MLP-1 suffered substantial damage.
 The canceled Ares I-Y would have used the same MLP.
 However, the Constellation program was canceled and the MLP was left unused.

-Following the STS-135, usable parts from the MLP-1 were removed and stored in the Vehicle Assembly Building, with no plans to use the MLP again.
+Following the final Space Shuttle launch, STS-135, usable parts from the MLP-1 were removed and stored in the Vehicle Assembly Building, with no plans to use the MLP again.

 In 2021, NASA began rolling out Mobile Launch Platform-1 on Crawler transporter-2 with a concrete ballast on the top to condition the crawlerway to handle the combined weight of the Space Launch System and Orion spacecraft in the future.
 NASA stated that re-conditioning of the crawlerway will be required periodically in the future, and MLP-1 will be retained for that purpose.
 MLP-1 will be stored in High Bay 1 of the Vehicle Assembly Building when not in use for crawlerway maintenance.